Pococo19/tetris_exoxtik/README.md

 TETRIS game made in C++ with Raylib library

+IMPORTANT ! : use "git clone --recurse-submodules git@github.com:Pococo19/tetris_exoxtik.git" when cloning to get the submodule lib !

-Run "script.sh" and wait the instructions :))
+Then run "script.sh" and wait the instructions :))